dvorka/mindforger-repository/memory/mindforger/user-documentation.md

 files ([Markdown hosted DSL](developer-documentation.md#markdown-hosted-dsl)) allowing you to get most of MindForger capabilities.

-If you run MindForger without parameters, then it opens default MindForger repository:
+If you run MindForger without parameters, then it opens the default MindForger repository:

 ```